codepath/android_guides/Developing-Custom-Themes.md

 </resources>
 ```

+Above in the `styles.xml` is where we define the "implementation" of the style attributes we defined earlier.
+The attributes view properties change depending on the theme being created but the names of the attributes are the same across themes.

 ## 6. Create `themes.xml` file

 To define the theme attributes we use a `themes.xml` file.
 In our theme definition, we set some custom styles using the `item` element.
 Note how the default OS attribute `android:actionBarStyle` has been overridden to style the action bar along with the custom attributes.
 For more information on styling action bar, check out [[styling the action bar|Extended-ActionBar-Guide#custom-actionbar-styles]] cliffnotes.
 Add the following to `res/values/themes.xml`: